ChristofSchwarz/qseok_on_minikube/README.md

  ## Configuration

-You can see <a href="Vagrantfile">here the settings</a> for this virtual machine.
+<a href="Vagrantfile">Here</a> you can see the settings for this virtual machine.
 It uses
  * Ubuntu 16.04
  * 6 GB RAM
  * 2 processors